odicho/stake-pool-school-handbook/stake-pool-guide/start_your_nodes/start-your-node.md

 # Start your node

-Starting the the node uses the command `cardano-node run` and a set of options.
+Starting the node uses the command `cardano-node run` and a set of options.

 You can get the complete list of available options with `cardano-node run`